Marjorie Dannenfelser: Activism

 Dannenfelser endorsed the unsuccessful John McCain 2008 presidential campaign.
 She supported McCain's running mate Sarah Palin, an anti-abortion politician, noting that McCain alone did not engage the "disaffected" pro-life voter bloc.
-Dannenfelser called Palin the "poster child" for the anti-abortion cause, though she later said Palin became a "great disappointment."
+Dannenfelser called Palin the "poster child" for the anti-abortion cause, though she later said Palin became a "great disappointment".
 In September 2016, Dannenfelser became Donald Trump's campaign "Pro-Life Coalition" leader.

 Personal life

-Marjorie Jones was born and raised in Greenville, North Carolina.
+Marjorie Jones was born, and raised, in Greenville, North Carolina.
 She grew up as an Episcopalian, and attended Duke University.
-She married Martin Dannenfelser who later served as vice president of the evangelical political activist group Family Research Council.
+She married Martin Dannenfelser, who later served as vice president of the evangelical political activist group Family Research Council.
 They had both worked as Congressional aides in 1990.
-The two live in Arlington, Virginia, where they raised five children.
+The two live in Arlington County, Virginia, where they raised five children.